-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercis price of outstanding options, warrants and rights remaining available for future e issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders 1,486,174(1) \$ 38.4 5(2) 1,675,428(3) Equity compensation plans not approved by security holders - Total 1,486,174 \$ 38.4 5 1,675,428
+Plan Category Equity compensation plans approved by security holders Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) 1.486,174(1) Weighted- average exercise price of outstanding options, warrants and rights (b) \$ 38.45(2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) 1.675,428(3) Equity compensation plans approved by security noticels 1,400,174(1) \$ 38.43(2) 1,075,428(5) Equity compensation plans not approved by security holders - Total 1,486,174 \$ 38.45 1,675,428

-- (1) Consists of shares issuable pursuant to the exercise of outstanding stock options and the conversion of outstanding restricted stock units and performance stock unit awards (assuming achievement of maximum performance levels). - (2) Calculation of the weighted-average exercise price of outstanding awards includes stock options, but does not include restricted stock units and performance stock units that convert to shares of common stock for no consideration. - (3) All of such shares may be issued pursuant to grants of full-value stock awards.
+(1) Consists of shares issuable pursuant to the exercise of outstanding stock options and the conversion of outstanding restricted stock units and performance stock unit awards (assuming achievement of maximum performance levels).

+(2) Calculation of the weighted-average exercise price of outstanding awards includes stock options, but does not include restricted stock units and performance stock units that convert to shares of common stock for no consideration.

+(3) All of such shares may be issued pursuant to grants of full-value stock awards.